Skip to main content

 $20 or Less

 • Mellow Corn - $19.99 4.5 Stars - Technically not bourbon but it's a meme, a myth, and a legend.
 Corny nutty goodness in a time honored distinctive yellow bottle.
 I always have one of these on my shelf for conversation and find myself reaching for it with surprising regularity.
+For the money, it is very much hard to improve on for quality.
 It also comes in 1.75L bottles though they are a bit hard to find.

-• Benchmark Bonded/Barrel Proof $19.99 - 4/4.5 Stars - Barrel Proof is a big step up from bonded and if you can source it for around the same price or a couple dollars more it packs an enjoyable punch.
+• Benchmark Bonded/Full Proof $19.99 - 4/4.5 Stars - Barrel Proof is a big step up from bonded and if you can source it for around the same price or a couple dollars more it packs an enjoyable punch.
 Soften it with a small ice or sprits of water if needed.
 While claims of it being "Baby Stagg" may be a bit of a stretch, it is one heck of a good value!
 Benchmark Top Floor is also a noticeable improvement over the standard benchmark for a dollar less.
+The bonded is under $20 almost everywhere and a few places have the full proof for the same price, a bargain.

 $30 or Less